Cosmian/kms/documentation/docs/kmip_2_1/formats.md

 - `SEC1` (called `ECPrivateKey` in KMIP) is only available for NIST curves (i.e. not for curve 25519 and curve 448) private keys.
 - The `D` field of the `Transparent EC Private Key` is:
     - the (absolute) value of the Big Integer of the scalar for NIST curves
     - the Big Integer value of the private key raw bytes (as big endian) for Curve 25519 and Curve 448
 - The `Q String` field of the `Transparent EC Public Key` is:
     - the uncompressed point octet form as defined in RFC5480 and used in certificates and TLS records for NIST curves.
     - the raw bytes of the public key for Curve 25519 and Curve 448

-### Storage
+### Internal storage

 The IETF now recommends using PKCS#8 and Subject Public Key Info (SPKI) as default formats for inter-operability.
-So, even though this server enforces KMIP 2.1 default export formats, the storage formats used are:
+This server enforces the KMIP 2.1 default export formats above but the storage formats used in the database are:

 - `PKCS#8 DER` for RSA and EC private Keys (RFC 5208 and 5958).
 - `SPKI DER` (RFC 5480) for RSA and EC public keys, using the Key Format Type PKCS#8, since SPKI is not listed.